WillZlog/FolliageFusion/README.md

-# 🌿 FolliageFusion
+# FolliageFusion

-**FolliageFusion** is a smart, AI-powered tree health monitoring system designed for use with Raspberry Pi + Arduino-based cameras.
+**FolliageFusion** is a AI-powered tree health monitoring system designed for use with Raspberry Pi + Arduino-based cameras.
 It automatically takes photos of trees, identifies the species, and uses AI (via OpenAI + weather data + transcripts) to generate customized care recommendations based on real-time imagery and location data.

-> **Project Status**: 🚧 In active beta — data processing is complete, UI and user auth are in progress.

 ---